 What to Do

 Please try each step below, one at a time, in order.
 If one solution doesn't work, move on to the next!

 Make Sure You’re Using a Supported Browser

 Make sure you are using the most updated version of your browser to Play Roblox.
-If you are having issues playing with your current browser, please try playing on a different browser, such as Firefox or Chrome.
+If you are having issues playing with your current browser, please try playing on a different browser, such as Microsoft Edge, Firefox or Chrome.

 Check Your Browser’s Security Settings